 * Please note: all photos in this post are © Felicia Lo, Holli Yeoh, and Rod Yeoh and are used with permission.

 :: Disclaimer ::

-I am not affiliated with company mentioned in this post.
-I received no monetary compensation from said company for my review.
-I was sent a sample pack of the product for review purposes.
-The opinions I've written are my own and I will not be receiving any commissions from the links in this post.
+I am not affiliated with the designer or company mentioned in this post.
+I received no monetary compensation from the designer or company for my review.
+Although I was sent a digital copy of the book for review purposes in exchange for posting the review, I had purchased a print version (hard copy) of the book with my own funds.
+The opinions I've written are my own and I will not be receiving any commissions from this post or from any of the links provided.